 Why is there a delay in the appointment?

-- Even though the Lokpal and Lokayukta Act of 2013 passed in 2014 itself, the Act was not implemented all these years since there was no Leader of Opposition (LoP) in the 16th Lok Sabha = delay.
+- Even though the Lokpal and Lokayukta Act of 2013 passed in 2014 itself, the Act was not implemented all these years since there was no Leader of Opposition (LoP) in the 16th Lok Sabha, thus causing a delay in the appointment.
 Note: LoP is a member of the select committee to appoint Lokpal.

 - But the Supreme Court on April 2018, clarified that the Lokpal appointment process need not be stalled merely due to the absence of the LoP